 A TWT scheduling AP that sets the TWT Setup Command subfield to Alternate TWT shall indicate the TBTT at which the periodic broadcast TWT parameter set will be modified by setting the Broadcast TWT Persistence subfield to indicate the number of TBTTs that remain until the broadcast TWT schedule is modified.
 The broadcast TWT schedule will be modified at the next TBTT, which follows the TBTT at which the TWT scheduling AP transmits the broadcast TWT element with Broadcast TWT Persistence subfield for that broadcast TWT schedule equal to 0.
 The AP shall include in the broadcast TWT element the future broadcast TWT parameter set that will take effect at that TBTT.
 The future broadcast TWT parameter set shall have the same values in the TWT Setup Command and Broadcast TWT ID subfields as the current broadcast TWT parameter set that is being modified and switch the TWT Setup Command subfield from Alternate TWT to Accept TWT at that TBTT.
 The future broadcast TWT parameter set shall be in a Broadcast TWT Parameter Set field that is located after the Broadcast TWT Parameter Set field that contains the current broadcast TWT parameter set.

+NOTE—TWT scheduled STAs follow the broadcast TWT parameters that are included in the current broadcast TWT parameter set and only switch to following the broadcast TWT parameters in the future broadcast TWT parameter set when the TWT Setup Command field is equal to Accept TWT in the Broadcast TWT Parameter Set field that contains the future broadcast TWT parameter set.(#20400)

 A TWT scheduling AP should indicate Alternate TWT or Reject TWT in the TWT Setup Command(19/724r3) field of the broadcast TWT element for as many TBTTs as needed to exceed the longest interval any STA is expected to not receive Beacon frames either when the TWT parameters of a periodic TWT will change, or when the periodic TWT specified by that TWT parameter set will be terminated.